Hole-initiated melting process of thin films: Theory and Methods

-Fig.~\ref{fig:hole-scheme} illustrates the different liquid morphologies that may emerge during melting at a round hole in a planar film.
-The holes have a radius $r_0$ in the all-solid case (at $T \ll T_0$) and a depth $h$ (same with the film thickness).
-When some solid melt into the liquid state, the radius of the hole is $r$, the liquid volume $V_\text{l} = \pi h (r^2-r_0^2)$.
-Upon increasing temperature liquid melt will first appear as a uniform channel at edge of the hole.
-To be exact, the capillary surface will be a rotational-symmetric constant-mean-curvature surface (Delaunay surface, or rouloid) \cite{delaunay1841surface, Eells1987surfaces}.
-As the liquid volume increases, two distinctively different morphologies are possible: a ring-like channel of the liquid with a opening in the center exposing part of the bare substrate (``open'' shape, (I)), and a spherical concave covering the entire substrate (``closed'' shape (II)).
-In (I) the liquid meet the substrate at contact angle $\theta_\text{ls}$.
+Fig.~\ref{fig:hole-scheme} illustrates different liquid shapes that may emerge during melting.
+The hole, from where the melting starts, has an initial radius $r_0$ and a depth $h$ (the film thickness), $r_0 >h$.
+During the melting, when the radius of the hole becomes $r$, the liquid volume $V_l = \pi h (r^2-r_0^2)$.
+Liquid melt will first appear as a symmetric rim at the edge of the hole.
+More precisely, the capillary surface will be a constant-mean-curvature surface of revolution (Delaunay surface, or rouloid) \cite{delaunay1841surface, Eells1987surfaces}.
+As the liquid volume increases, two different situations are possible: either there remains an opening exposing part of the substrate (``open'' shape, (I)), or the liquid covers the entire substrate (``closed'' shape (II)).

-There is a geometric limit for the ``closed'' shape: It will only appear when a certain volume of the solid has melted.
-This lower limit can be calculated analytically as the top surface of the liquid is a concave spherical cap whose edge pinned at the upper rim.
-Calculation results in a minimum radius $r=r_\text{min}$ of a hole that can be filled with a liquid concave from melting the solid film:
+The ``closed'' shape has a geometric limit: the top surface of the liquid is a concave spherical cap whose boundary is pinned at the upper edge, hence the ``closed'' shape will only appear when a sufficient amount of the solid has melted.
+This limit can be calculated analytically.
+The radius of the hole has to be larger than a minimum radius $r_\text{min}$, which is:

-Note that this limit is different for very small/deep holes with $r_0/h<1$, where the liquid front on the substrate closes before the liquid front on the wall can be pinned at the hole edge.

-In some cases, typically when a large amount of liquid accumulate at a long edge, there are two possible ``open'' morphologies (Fig.~\ref{fig:hole-scheme-bulge}), which are (a) uniform channels and (b) bulged morphologies in isobaric (isocurvature) coexistence with channel sections \cite{Halim2012bulge, jin2016island}.
-In this work, mostly the bulged morphologies are only possible at such large $V_\text{l}$ (i.e. comparatively high temperatures) that typically the systems already gets absolutely unstable, as will be shown in later analysis.
-Hence only the morphology transition between the ``open'' channel and the ``closed'' concave affects the melting.
+The ``open'' shape can be symmetric (rouloid) or non-symmetric (bulged); see Fig.~\ref{fig:hole-scheme-bulge}.
+However, in this system, the bulged shape are only possible with sufficiently large $V_l$ that the system is already unstable, hence not the focus of this work.